venkatmithun/sales-forecasting/README.md

 ```
 type this in any code block and execute.

+# Data exploration and analysis

+The file DM-project-TableauVisualization is be accessed via tableau, you need to have latest Tableau-2020.1.2 version to run

 # Code
 The main notebooks that are there in the code are
 1) Association rules.ipynb